Professor Robert Blackburn KC

 Professor of Constitutional Law

-Robert Blackburn QC LLD is a leading authority on UK and comparative constitutional law.
-He has been Professor of Constitutional Law at King's since 1997 and was appointed Honorary Queen's Counsel in 2016.
+Robert Blackburn KC LLD is a is a leading authority on UK and comparative constitutional law.
+He has been Professor of Constitutional Law at King's since 1997 and was appointed Honorary King's Counsel in 2016.

-He is a graduate of London School of Economics and Leeds University, and holds degrees in the disciplines of Law, Political Science, and History.
-He is a Solicitor and before entering academic life practiced with a City law firm in the areas of property, medical and public law.
+He is a graduate of University of Leeds and London School of Economics and holds degrees in the disciplines of Law, Political Science, and History.
+Prior to entering academic life, he qualified as a Solicitor and practiced with a Lincoln's Inn law firm.

-He regularly acts as an adviser to government bodies in the UK and abroad.
-He was Special Counsel to the House of Commons Political and Constitutional Reform Commons in 2010-15, and consultant on Crown affairs for the Cabinet Office and Treasury Solicitor in 2014-15.
-He was UK Legal Consultant to the Council of Europe Directorate of Human Rights 1983-2008.
+He regularly serves as an adviser to government bodies in the UK and abroad.
+He was Special Counsel to the House of Commons Political and Constitutional Reform Committee for its inquiry into how a written constitution for the UK could work, and he has acted as a consultant on constitutional affairs for the Cabinet Office on many occasions.
+He was formerly UK National Correspondent to the Council of Europe Directorate of Human Rights.

 Professor Blackburn has extensive experience of senior managerial work across the university.
-In the School of Law he has served as Acting Dean, Deputy Dean, Chairman of the Board of Examiners, and Director of Postgraduate Studies.
-He currently manages King’s partnership in London University's International (External Degree) Programme in Law.
+In the School of Law, he has served as Acting and Deputy Dean, Chairman of the Board of Examiners, and Director of Postgraduate Studies.
+He currently manages King’s partnership in the London University External Degree Programme in Law.

 Political and constitutional affairs.

 For more information on Professor Blackburn's research, visit his research portal.